vmware-tanzu/tanzu-framework/cmd/cli/plugin/cluster/README.md

   -d, --dry-run       Does not create cluster but show the deployment YAML instead -f, --file string   Cluster configuration file from which to create a Cluster -h, --help          help for create
+      --tkr string    TanzuKubernetesRelease(tkr) to be used for creating the workload cluster
 ```
 ```
 >>> tanzu cluster list --help